 And it was then Cecilia gave orally what was to be her only form of suicide note, and a useless one at that, because she was going to live: “Obviously, Doctor,” she said, “you’ve never been a thirteen-year-old girl.

 What happens in the mind of young girls?
 Not many people pose that question until it’s too late.
 The fact is this: we don’t think of children and teenagers to be complete people.
-For us they are almost people.
+For us, they are almost people.
 We don’t think of them as people with hopes and dreams, with depression and secret lives.
 We ask them to do the same things we were told to do and never think for themselves because they are too young for that.
 Only when they do something we couldn’t imagine we see that they too had a power we knew nothing about.

 Suicide cannot be explained in 13 topics, the same as no one’s life can be told in 13 stories.
 Humans are incredibly complex and nobody really knows what makes them want to live or die.
-The rooms that was left behind when these five girls were gone shows that even if they were living their whole life in one house, their inner life was so much bigger than that.
-This books makes us question how we see young girls.
+The rooms that were left behind when these five girls were gone shows that even if they were living their whole life in one house, their inner life was so much bigger than that.
+This book makes us question how we see young girls.
 Are they half a person because they are young and haven’t seen anything in the world or are they already a complete person, their age only a number?